Diagnose Boiler Faults: A Guide to Common Error Codes

 Know when DIY stops and professional help begins: call a Gas Safe registered engineer if you smell gas, have persistent ignition failure after a controlled reset, see visible water leaks, or the boiler shows electrical or PCB fault codes.
 Continuing to tinker with gas odours, uncontrolled leaks or repeated lockouts risks safety and may cause further damage.

-Following this decision checklist keeps you and your home safe and ensures serious faults get timely professional attention.
+Following this decision, the checklist keeps you and your home safe and ensures serious faults get timely professional attention.

 Which Brand-Specific Boiler Error Codes Should You Know?

 Manufacturers use different code formats and meanings, so learning a few brand-specific codes helps you judge severity and likely fixes.
-Vaillant codes like F.28 normally point to ignition or gas supply issues and may clear after checking the gas and a reset; Worcester Bosch codes such as EA/E9 often indicate flame loss or lockout and usually need an engineer if resets fail.
+Vaillant codes like F.28 normally point to ignition or gas supply issues and may clear after checking the gas supply and performing a reset; Worcester Bosch codes such as EA/E9 often indicate flame loss or lockout and usually require an engineer if resets fail.

 Brand differences affect whether a fault is a straightforward user fix or requires specialist diagnosis.
 The table below compares selected brands, common codes and whether a DIY action is usually safe or professional help is recommended.